Hastings was named in 1873 by pastoral run-holder and entrepreneur, Thomas Tanner, who had settled in Central Hawke’s Bay a few years earlier.

 With the Hastings area being right in the thick of the ensuing agricultural frenzy, the foundations were laid for its future as a service town to a growing agricultural economy.

-The years following the founding of Hastings, key infrastructure was developed, including a railway, stockyards, showgrounds, racecourse, and the first freezing works at Tomoana in 1884.
+Over the years following the founding of Hastings, key infrastructure was developed, including a railway, stockyards, show grounds, racecourse, and the first freezing works at Tomoana in 1884.

-The Hawke’s Bay Cycle Trails are a growing and well-used alternative for exploration of the outlying district by locals and visitors, and have fast become a reason in themselves to visit.
+The Hawke’s Bay Cycle Trails are an expanding and well-used way to explore the district by locals and visitors alike, and have fast become a reason in themselves to visit.

-Within the central city, there’s a growing band of locals determined to add a new vitality to the CBD.
-Evidence of their work can be found at the east end of the main Heretaunga Street, known locally as the 200 East Block, where there’s an evolving enclave of restaurants, cafes and bars, interesting shops, a green space, and Focal Point Cinema – an old lady of Heretaunga Street who was given a makeover not so long ago.
+Within the central city, there is a growing band of locals determined to add new vitality to the central city.
+Evidence of their work can be found at the east end of Heretaunga Street, known locally as the 200 East Block, where there’s an evolving enclave of restaurants, cafes and bars, interesting shops, a green space, and Focal Point Cinema – an old lady of Heretaunga Street which was given a makeover not so long ago.